launchdarkly/api-client-javascript/docs/FeatureFlagsApi.md

 var featureFlagKey = "featureFlagKey_example"; // String | The feature flag's key.
 The key identifies the flag in your code.

-var patchComment = new LaunchDarklyApi.PatchComment(); // PatchComment | Requires a JSON Patch representation of the desired changes to the project, and an optional comment. 'http://jsonpatch.com/' Feature flag patches also support JSON Merge Patch format. 'https://tools.ietf.org/html/rfc7386' The addition of comments is also supported.
+var semanticPatchWithComment = null; // Object | Requires a Semantic Patch representation of the desired changes to the resource. 'https://apidocs.launchdarkly.com/reference#updates-via-semantic-patches'.
+The addition of comments is also supported.

 var callback = function(error, data, response) {